aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

       }
       ```

-1. While completing step [deploy pod identity webhook](https://anywhere.eks.amazonaws.com/docs/reference/clusterspec/optional/irsa/#deploy-pod-identity-webhook), a user should make sure the service account is created in the same namespace as the ADOT package (which is controlled by the `package` definition file with field `spec.targetNamespace`).
-Take a note of the service account account that gets created in this step as it will be used in ADOT package installation.
-By default, the service account is installed in the `default` namespace with name `pod-identity-webhook`.
+1. While completing step [deploy pod identity webhook](https://anywhere.eks.amazonaws.com/docs/reference/clusterspec/optional/irsa/#deploy-pod-identity-webhook), a user should:
+    - make sure the service account is created in the same namespace as the ADOT package (which is controlled by the `package` definition file with field `spec.targetNamespace`);
+    - take a note of the service account that gets created in this step as it will be used in ADOT package installation;
+    - add an annotation `eks.amazonaws.com/role-arn: <role-arn>` to the created service account.

+    By default, the service account is installed in the `default` namespace with name `pod-identity-webhook`, and the annotation `eks.amazonaws.com/role-arn: <role-arn>` is not added automatically.

 ### IRSA Set Up Test
 To ensure IRSA is set up properly in the cluster, a user can create an `awscli` pod for testing.